 4. Celebrate your wins

 Holidays constitute just a small portion of your life.
-It’s not wise cling to a tenuous promise of momentary happiness.
-If there’s such thing as happiness, you should feel it right now.
+It’s not wise to cling to a tenuous promise of momentary happiness.
+If there’s such a thing as happiness, you should feel it right now.
 You’re lucky to be alive so you may as well enjoy it.

 So often, after a successful project at work, we immediately move to the next objective.
 How about a little party?
 Not only will it give you a sense of closure, but it will connect accomplishment with rewards in your mind.